raspberrypilearning/getting-started-with-the-twitter-api/software.md

 You'll need to make sure you have the following packages installed to proceed with the worksheet:

-- GPIO Zero
-- Twython
+- Twython for Python 3
-- Gnome Schedule

 You'll need to be online to install packages.